car leasing with insurance – What Are the Costs and How Does it Work?

-Since the lessor retains ownership of the car, they require a reassurance that the car will be repaired in the event it is damaged.
+Since the lessor retains ownership of the car, they require reassurance that the car will be repaired in the event it is damaged.

 Your leasing company may also set an upper limit on your deductible.

-A deductible is the amount you will need to pay out of pocket before the insurance company will contribute.
+A deductible is an amount you will need to pay out of pocket before the insurance company will contribute.
 An insurance company will lower your monthly premiums if you have a higher deductible, although you will increase your own financial exposure.

 As a result, leasing companies set an upper limit as an added reassurance that the leased vehicle will be repaired in the event it is damaged.

 In some instances you can actually buy your insurance from the lessor, meaning your can bundle everything together instead of maintaining separate auto insurance policies and lower your monthly payments.